 One vaccination that reduces the risk of pneumonia is the pneumococcal vaccine.
 Pneumococcal vaccines are free in Australia under the National Immunisation Program for babies at 2, 4 and 12 months.
-Also for people considered to be at risk of getting pneumococcal disease, including people aged 65 years and over, children with chronic medical conditions and Aboriginal and Torres Strait Islander people over 50 or who have certain medical conditions.
+They are also free for people considered to be at risk of getting pneumococcal disease, including people aged 65 years and over, children with chronic medical conditions and Aboriginal and Torres Strait Islander people over 50 or who have certain medical conditions.

 You can also consider getting vaccinated against influenza.
 Pneumonia is one of the possible complications of influenza.
 A new influenza vaccine is available every year.
 It’s free to some people who are at increased risk, including pregnant women, people aged 65 and over, Aboriginal and Torres Strait Islander people, and people with certain medical conditions.
 For more information about the influenza vaccine, visit the Department of Health website.